florian-huber/data_science_course/_sources/book/03_use_of_this_book.md

 ## Skills you should have to work with this book

 - **Python Programming Basics**: Understanding of variables, fundamental data types, loops, functions, and module imports are essential.
 If you're new to Python or need a refresher, consider resources like [Python.org's Beginner's Guide](https://docs.python.org/3/tutorial/index.html), [RealPython](https://realpython.com/), or [GeeksforGeeks Python Programming Language](https://www.geeksforgeeks.org/python-programming-language/).
-- **High School Math Skills**: Basic knowledge of statistics and algebra will serve you well.
+- At least **High School Math Skills**: Basic knowledge of statistics and algebra will serve you well, for instance to better understand the methods and their caveats.